Code-Institute-Submissions/first-milestone-antonio/README.md

 The structure is as follow:

-* Navbar: a simple navigation bar with a burger bar inside of same to divide the various services category of my website and socials icons.
+* **Navbar**: a simple navigation bar with a burger bar inside of same to divide the various services category of my website and socials icons.
-* Image background
+* **Background Image**
-* Jumbotron: inspired by the Whiskey project of Code Institute's User Centic Front End Development Module, this Bootstrap based Jumbotron contain a Bootstrap sign up form with validators value, always inspired by the Whiskey Project, that allows the users to sign up and receive a discount code.
+* **Jumbotron**: inspired by the Whiskey project of Code Institute's User Centic Front End Development Module, this Bootstrap based Jumbotron contain a Bootstrap sign up form with validators value, always inspired by the Whiskey Project, that allows the users to sign up and receive a discount code.
-* Footer: A responsive footer in which is implemented the use of Font Awesome and [Ianlunn`s](http://ianlunn.github.io/Hover/)
+* **Footer**: A responsive footer in which is implemented the use of Font Awesome and [Ianlunn`s](http://ianlunn.github.io/Hover/)
  Hover.css.

 #### _Home Page_